 On the upper eyelids, the incision is placed at the normal horizontal fold which occurs in the middle of the eyelid.
 On the lowers, the incision is placed just below your eyelashes.
 Although all incisions heal with scars, the eyelids are quite kind in this respect, and you can expect an almost invisible scar.
 In some cases, especially with bags under the eyes, the incisions can be placed on the inside of your eyelid, so there are no external scars.

 Can my eyes be reshaped?

+Eyelid surgery not only rejuvenates your eyelids, it can also allow you to change the shape of your eyes to your preference.
 With the knowledge we’ve gained creating folds in Asian eyes and lifting drooping eyelids, changes in shape can be made.
 These changes require a bit more surgery, which we can discuss in detail at your consultation.

 What about cosmetics and eyelid surgery?

 Many women decide to have a blepharoplasty when they realize that the lid has drooped so much that it’s difficult to apply make-up to the upper eyelid, or that the make-up is hidden by the folds of skin.
 After your surgery, this is generally corrected.
 I often suggest a subtle change in the way you apply make-up so that your new eyes are shown in their best light!

 If the droop of your upper eyelids significantly reduces your side vision, insurance companies may pay a portion of the surgery, although it is becoming much more difficult to receive coverage.
 The companies usually require an examination by an ophthalmologist to document this reduced vision.

 Generally, the cost of the surgery will depend on a number of factors.
 These can include the price of the anesthesia and medical tests, prescriptions, the type of eyelid surgery, and the number of eyelids operated on.